virtual team building activities

 2. Two Truths, One Lie

 Nothing is more exciting than knowing the quirky truths about your colleagues.
-The “Two Truths One Lie” game is a classic favourite in team events Melbourne.
+The “Two Truths One Lie” game is a classic favourite in team events in Melbourne.
 It is known for its simplicity because it doesn’t require any materials.
 Though this game might need a few deduction skills, and maybe some wild imagination!

 To play the game, all the team members should write three statements about themselves – wherein two are facts, and one is a lie.
 The members of the team take turns in reading and guessing the truths and lies.